 The Joint Minerals and Waste Plan will build upon the formerly adopted minerals and waste plans for the Berkshire area, eventually providing replacement policies based on up to date evidence of the current levels of provision for minerals and waste facilities in the Plan area.
 Importantly, the Plan aims to establish the future levels of provision required to meet national and regional policy targets and objectives.
 It will set out a new vision of how this will be achieved and provide details of strategic sites that we propose will deliver the vision.

-Leading on from the hearings, a number of modifications have been identified that are needed to make the plan sound and legally compliant.
-These are known as ‘main modifications’.
-A further consultation on these Main Modifications will take place between 28th February and 11th April 2022.
-Please see the dedicated website for the plan for more details.
+Leading on from the hearings, a number of modifications were identified that were needed to make the plan sound and legally compliant, and these were subject to consultation between 28th February and 11th April 2022.

 To date, several information gathering consultations have been achieved to inform the Plan, each of these form part of consultations undertaken as part of Regulation 18 (of the Local Planning (England) Regulations 2012):